miakd/miakd.github.io/_posts/2022-07-25-This-movement-will-take-you-so-high-and-so-low.md

 ***

-*Please open this letter on the morning of November 25, 2014, after Physics 110: Mechanics and Relativity.*
+*Open this letter on the morning of November 25, 2014, after Physics 110: Mechanics and Relativity.*

 ***